Making more sense than anything anybody else out there happens to be talking about, documented to be almost always right.

 He asks if the dead will now get periodic cost of dying increases.

-This is Wednesday night on a um radio show.
+This is Wednesday night on a radio show.

-Where was this Obama's yeah, I I uh anyway, the host of the radio show said, we as Americans, some of us anyway, have short-term memory when it comes to how horrible a situation this country was in before you took office.
+Yeah, I, uh, anyway, the host of the radio show said we, as Americans, some of us anyway, have short-term memory when it comes to how horrible a situation this country was in before you took office.

-What somebody care to call here and define for me, explain the horrible situation we were in before Obama was immaculated.
+Would somebody care to call here and define for me, explain the horrible situation we were in before Obama was immaculated?

 And I'm sure you would too.